julgoetz/julgoetz/README.md

 Still learning, git happens.
 So feel free to contact me per mail, if you find any bugs.

 ---

+### :point_down: Current project :
+Currently immersed in the development of an open-source Android app that seamlessly integrates an AI chatbot.
+Its should provide the posibility ofeffortless transitions between multiple common language models.
+Stay tuned as the first prototype will soonbe available in my GitHub repository.
+---

 ### :hammer_and_wrench: Languages and Tools :